 - If you’ve bought your own nail gun, it’s important to register it with the manufacturer so that you can be contacted if a safety notice or recall is required.
 It also makes it easier for you to return a faulty product or order a repair.
-To register any of your appliances, regardless of age, visit Register My Appliance.
+To register any of your appliances, regardless of age, visit our Product Registration page.

 - Check that your appliance has a UK plug; if it doesn’t, don’t try to use a UK travel adaptor.
 Get in touch with the retailer and ask for their advice.

 - Do regular checks of the plug and socket for burn marks, sounds of ‘arcing’ (buzzing or crackling) or if it feels too hot to touch.
 If you have fuses blowing or circuit-breakers tripping then contact a registered electrician to investigate.

 - Any socket you plan to use to plug in a nail gun should have RCD (residual current device) Protection.
 An RCD is a life-saving device that protects against dangerous electric shock and reduces the risk of electrical fires.
 If you don’t have RCD protection in your fuse box for your sockets, consider using an RCD plug to protect you and your property from serious appliance faults.